doyouknowmarc/AETTS/README.md

 Translate the German transcript to English using the local translation model.

 ### Bonus: Audio Enhancement Toolbox
-Apply ffmpeg-based filters such as high/low pass, noise reduction, and compression.
+Apply ffmpeg-based filters to clean up or warm the sound.
+Options now include bass/treble adjustment and a subtle reverb in addition to high/low pass, noise reduction and compression.
 Multiple files can be processed and downloaded as a zip.

 ### 4. Synthesize Speech
 Generate speech from your chosen text with Kokoro TTS.
 Pick a voice from `config.py` and adjust the speed if needed.